Qatar 2022: Challenge of moving World Cup dates

 “I really hope the decision of the FIFA executive committee would be in principle to have the opportunity for future editions of the World Cup to change dates, but after a deep and full inquiry on all the aspects — the technical side, the players, the clubs,” AC Milan director Umberto Gandini, who is vice chairman of the European Clubs’ Association, told the AP.

 FIFA might have to curtail or sacrifice its Club World Cup in 2022 to accommodate its showpiece event.
-It is also unclear when Qatar could stage the Confederations Cup, which serves as a World Cup test event for venues and infrastructure, must of which is yet to be built.
+It is also unclear when Qatar could stage the Confederations Cup, which serves as a World Cup test event for venues and infrastructure, most of which is yet to be built.

 The International Olympic Committee has cautioned FIFA against holding the World Cup in January, which would clash with the 2022 Winter Olympics in February.
 New IOC President Thomas Bach said that Blatter is looking at holding the tournament in November 2022, posing no conflict with the Olympics.